JoshData/python-email-validator/README.md

   (without NULL MX or SPF -all DNS records) if deliverability checks are turned on.
-  Most [Special Use Domain Names](https://www.iana.org/assignments/special-use-domain-names/special-use-domain-names.xhtml) and their subdomains are considered invalid (except see the `test_environment` parameter above), if deliverability checks are turned on.
-Domain names without a `.` are rejected as a syntax error since no one has an email address directly at a TLD, and a missing TLD is a common user error.
+  Most [Special Use Domain Names](https://www.iana.org/assignments/special-use-domain-names/special-use-domain-names.xhtml) and their subdomains and domain names without a `.` are rejected as a syntax error (except see the `test_environment` parameter above).
 * Obsolete email syntaxes are rejected:
   The "quoted string" form of the local part of the email address (RFC 5321 4.1.2) is not permitted.